 I started to keep a journal, mainly to vent the frustration and grief that I was feeling for my old life.This worked reasonably well.
 More importantly I remembered how much I loved to write.
 Not for training manuals, management articles or technical sales jargon, but simply to write something I felt was worth saying.

-In 2014 I took the plunge and began studying Creative Writing with OCA .
+In 2015 I took the plunge and began studying Creative Writing with OCA .
 They are flexible (good for health) and cheap (good for wealth), they’re also pretty good at what they do, giving me enough support to grow, but enough space to breathe.
+I began with Writing Skills, which focused on short fiction.
+This course taught me a great deal about the craft of writing and about redrafting.
+The fragile writer’s ego had to go.

-As well as my journal, which will focus on my current assignment work, you’ll find details of competitions I’ve entered, what I’m reading and a few of my photographs.I can’t include a great number of my own poems and stories yet, simply because most submissions and competitions specify that work must be unpublished.
+As well as my journal, which will focus on my current assignment work, you’ll find details of competitions I’ve entered, what I’m reading and some of my photographs.I can’t include a great number of my own poems and stories yet, simply because most submissions and competitions specify that work must be unpublished.
 Obviously this will change as my portfolio grows.

 Thank you so much for reading.
-If you’ve enjoyed it, please subscribe by pressing one of the buttons at the bottom of this post.
+If you’ve enjoyed my work please subscribe by pressing one of the buttons at the bottom of this post.